-Next we present an experimental evaluation of finegrained locking via the RNLP through a schedulability study.
+Next we present an experimental evaluation of fine-grained locking via the RNLP through a schedulability study.
 In this study, we evaluated the schedulability of randomly generated task systems, and report the fraction that are schedulable.
 These experiments were designed to depict the effect of blocking bounds on schedulability, and therefore do not include overheads.
-A full overhead-aware schedulability study is deferred to future work, though we note the presented techniques have been implemented and been proven useful in the context of the aforementioned GPU [9] and shared-cache [14] use cases.
+A full overhead-aware schedulability study is deferred to future work, though we note the presented techniques have been implemented and been proven useful in the context of the aforementioned GPU [9] and sharedcache [14] use cases.

 We randomly generated task systems using a similar experimental design as previous studies (e.g., [4]).
-We assume that tasks are partitioned onto m=8 processors, and scheduled with EDF priorities.
-We also assume that all tasks have implicit deadlines $(d_i=p_i)$ .
-We generated task systems with total system utilizations in $\{0.1,0.2,\ldots,8.0\}$ .
-The per-task utilizations where chosen uniformly from the range [0.1,0.4] or [0.5,0.9], denoted, medium or heavy, respectively.
-The period of each task was chosen uniformly from either [3,33] ms (short) or [50,250] ms (long).
-All tasks were assumed to access $N\in\{2,4,8\}$ of 16 shared resources.
-The duration of each critical section was exponentially distributed with a mean of either $10~\mu s$ (small) or $1000~\mu s$ (large).
+We assume that tasks are partitioned onto m = 8 processors, and scheduled with EDF priorities.
+We also assume that all tasks have implicit deadlines $(d_i = p_i)$.
+We generated task systems with total system utilizations in $\{0.1, 0.2, \ldots, 8.0\}$.
+The per-task utilizations where chosen uniformly from the range [0.1, 0.4]or [0.5, 0.9], denoted, medium or heavy, respectively.
+The period of each task was chosen uniformly from either [3, 33] ms (short) or [50, 250] ms (long).
+All tasks were assumed to access $N \in \{2, 4, 8\}$ of 16 shared resources.
+The duration of each critical section was exponentially distributed with a mean of either $10 \,\mu s \, (small)$ or $1000 \,\mu s \, (large)$.

-For each generated task set, we evaluated hard realtime (HRT) schedulability under four different locking protocols, two coarse-grained protocols, the mutex OMLP and the clustered k-exclusion variant of the OMLP [5] (denoted CK-OMLP), and two fine-grained protocols, the RNLP [12] and the k-exclusion RNLP variant presented herein (denoted K-RNLP).
-For the fine-grained protocols, additional analysis optimizations where included that are based on evaluations of possible transitive blocking relationships.
-We present a subset of our generated graphs in Figs. 8-10, in which all critical section lengths are long.
+For each generated task set, we evaluated hard real-time (HRT) schedulability under four different locking protocols: two coarse-grained protocols, the mutex OMLP and the clustered k-exclusion variant of the OMLP [5] (denoted CK-OMLP), and two fine-grained protocols, the RNLP [12] and the k-exclusion RNLP variant presented herein (denoted K-RNLP).
+We also evaluated the schedulability of the task system assuming no critical sections (denoted NOLOCK).
+For the fine-grained protocols, additional analysis optimizations where included that are based on evaluations of possible transitive blocking relationships.7 We present a subset of our generated graphs in Figs. 8-10, in which all critical section lengths are long.

-Obs.
+OBS.
 1. Schedulability is no worse using a fine-grained locking protocol than a similar coarse-grained one.